darshita27-cmd/Library-SQL/README.md

 3. The database `library` will be created with all tables and populated data.
 4. Run SELECT queries or views to explore the data.

----

-## 🎯 Learning Outcomes

-* Practical understanding of relational database design
-* Hands-on experience with SQL joins and views
-* Real-world data modeling for library systems
-* Experience handling database updates and integrity

----

-## 📌 Notes

-* The project uses realistic sample data for users, books, and transactions.
-* Designed for academic learning and demonstration purposes.